-Permanency Goals in Out-of-Home Care (OOHC) Cases Tip Sheet
+Permanency Goals in OOHC Cases Tip Sheet

 Based upon the assessment and discussion that occurs during the initial case planning conference, the SSW and FSOS determine the permanency goal, or goals, to be selected.
-The assessment and case plan are reviewed at specific intervals (periodic reviews), and when conditions concerning the child and family have significantly changed, or when dictated by the needs of the child, consideration is given to selecting another permanency goal or goals.
+The assessment and case plan are reviewed at specific intervals (periodic reviews) and when conditions concerning the child and family have significantly changed, or when dictated by the needs of the child, consideration is given to selecting another permanency goal, or goals.
 The worker makes every effort to select a goal and create a plan that will allow the child to obtain the least restrictive placement.
-The least restrictive placements should be the most family-like that meet their special needs, allow them to remain near the family of origin, and permit placements with siblings when possible.
-The least restrictive settings are, in order:
+Least restrictive placements should be the most family-like that meets their special needs, allows them to remain in close proximity to the family of origin, and permits placements with siblings when possible.
+Least restrictive settings are, in order:

 - The home of a parent;

 - The home of a relative;

 - The home of a fictive kin placement;

 - An adoptive home; and

-- A planned permanent living arrangement (PPLA).
+- A planned permanent living arrangement.

 A goal of return to parent may remain a goal and be established with any other goal concurrently at any point in service provision.
-When goals are implemented concurrently, the worker makes reasonable efforts to simultaneously work towards finalizing both goals.
+When goals are implemented concurrently, the worker makes reasonable efforts to simultaneously work towards finalizing both goals prior to the child's 24th month in foster care.